Get involved to make a difference

 100minds connects 3rd level students with a worthy cause and encourages them to run fundraising projects that will help develop their skill set and apply their theoretical learning’s from college in a practical manner.
 Each student is assigned a mentor to support them throughout their fundraising efforts for Temple Street Children’s Hospital.
 Our mentors are a group of recent graduates working in some of Ireland’s top companies.
 Over the years we have been fortunate to have amazing mentors from a range of high profile organisations including Twitter, Google, KPMG, Bank of Ireland, Arthur Cox and Accenture.

-To support the life-saving work carried out in Temple Street Foundation whilst assisting the students who take part in 100minds to gain practical work experience, gain access to a professional mentor within an industry they are interested in to assist with their fundraising project, their CV, career discussions and to help students gain practical work experience through fundraising which they can leverage on their CVs and for future interviews.
+To support the life-saving work carried out in Temple Street Children's University Hospital whilst assisting the students who take part in 100minds to gain practical work experience, gain access to a professional mentor within an industry they are interested in to assist with their fundraising project, their CV, career discussions and to help students gain practical work experience through fundraising which they can leverage on their CVs and for future interviews.